zype/zype.github.io/platform_docs/apps.md

 Next, add tiles.
 Tiles are what a user can click on in the app’s home screen to go to the appropriate page.
 An iPhone app can have up to 9 tiles.
 Tiles can include links to Twitter, Facebook, Google+, your blog, your personal website, favorites, videos, and messages.
 You can drag the tiles in the editor to change their order on the iPhone Screen.
-Check out the mock up tosee where the tiles get displayed.
+Check out the mock up to see where the tiles get displayed.

 ![tile screen]({{site.url}}assets/iphone/tiles_screen.png)